rwpalmer/tzLib/doc/tzLib_Overview.md

 	tzLib GETs the JSON data with the help of another library  "HttpClient", which uses economical and well tested code.

-	///////////////////////////////////////////////////////////////////////////

-								IMPORTANT NOTE

-	At the present time, there is no HTTP server hosting the tzLib JSON files on the internet.
-I am searching for an IOT vendor or another company who has a real interest in IOT to host the data.
-Please let me know if you have any contacts.

-	In the mean time, and for those want/need to have their own HTTP server, I can offer three options.
-From easiest to most complicated ...

-		1. You can install Oracle's Virtual Box on a Windows or Linux system, download the .OVA file containing an image of the virtual machine that hosts my Ubuntu Linux/Apache HTTP Server, fire it up, and make a few minor tweaks related to password and the IP address.

-			OVA is an open format, so my virtual machine should also run on other hypervisors (like VMware, KVM, or HyperV) but no testing has been done.

-		2. You can create your own HTTP server, and use the .JAR file to to populate the JSON data.

-		3. You can start with the Java program, create your own .JAR file, and go on from there.
-If you do this, make sure you use Java 8 or above.

-	///////////////////////////////////////////////////////////////////////////

 		----------------- What does tzLib do with the data? -------------------